graynorton/chat-view-summit-16/README.md

 * **Centralized | Unidirectional**: The app's model is centralized; all mutations occur in one place, with notifications flowing in only one direction – down the component hiearchy.
-Components deeper in the hierarchy are responsible ony for rendering views and capturing user interacactions.
+Components deeper in the hierarchy are responsible only for rendering views and capturing user interacactions.
 Information about these interactions is conveyed via messages – **actions** in [Flux](https://facebook.github.io/flux/) / [Redux](https://github.com/reactjs/redux) parlance - to the centralized keeper of the model, which makes the corresponding